Waldron Appraisal LLC maintains the highest professional ethics

 Appraising is a profession, and appraisers are professionals.
-The rigors of becoming a licensed appraiser have become more difficult than ever in the past.
-That's why it goes without question these days that real estate appraisal can definitely be called a profession rather than a trade.
-In our field, as with any profession, we have a strict ethical code.
+The rigors of becoming a licensed appraiser have become more difficult than ever before.
+That's why it goes without question in this day and age that real estate appraisal can unquestionably be considered a profession as opposed to a trade.
+In our field, as with any profession, we must follow strict ethical considerations.

-We have a lot of responsibilities as appraisers but above everything we answer to our clients.
-Normally, for a regular residential appraisal, the appraiser's client is the lender ordering the appraisal.
-Appraisers have rules and regulations they must follow, including confidentiality for their clients a homeowner, if you would like a copy of the appraisal document, you should get it from your lender.
-Other responsibilities also include, numerical accuracy depending on the assignment parameters, acquiring and keeping a certain level of competency and education, and the appraiser must conduct him or herself as a professional.
-Here at Waldron Appraisal LLC, we take these ethical responsibilities very to heart.
+We have quite a few responsibilities as appraisers but above everything we answer to our clients.
+Normally, for a typical residential appraisal, the appraiser's client is the lender ordering the appraisal.
+Appraisers have rules and regulations they must follow, including keeping many matters private for their clients a homeowner, if you would like a copy of an appraisal report, you generally have to get it from your lender.
+Other responsibilities also include, accurate figures appropriate to the scope of the report, attaining and maintaining a particular level of competency and education, and of course, the appraiser must behave in a professional manner.
+Maintaining high ethics and client confidentiality is standard operating procedure for us at Waldron Appraisal LLC.

-Waldron Appraisal LLC has an established reputation for producing competent and ethically superior appraisals.
+Waldron Appraisal LLC has an established reputation for providing competent and ethically superior appraisals.
 To learn more Contact us

-Appraisers will regularly be required to consider the interests of third parties, including homeowners, both sellers and buyers, or others.
+There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, including homeowners, sellers and buyers, or others.
 Those third parties normally are listed in scope of the appraisal assignment itself.
-An appraiser's fiduciary roll is limited to those parties who the appraiser is aware of, based on the scope of work or other things in the framework of the job.
+An appraiser's fiduciary duty is limited to those parties who the appraiser is aware of, based on the scope of work or other written parameters of the assignment.

-Waldron Appraisal LLC holds itself to the industry standards and mandates set in place for ethics.
-We refuse to accept anything less from ourselves.
+When creating reports, we follow the highest ethical standards possible.
 We never do assignments on contingency fees.
-That is, we are not able to agree to do an appraisal report and collect payment on the contingency of the loan closing.
-We don't do assignments on percentage fees.
-That is perhaps the appraisal industries biggest taboo, because it would invite appraisal fraud since raising the estimate of the home would raise the fee.
+That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
+We can't do assignments on percentage fees.
+That is perhaps the appraisal industries biggest taboo, because it would invite appraisal fraud since increasing the value of the home would increase the their paycheck.
 We don't do that.
-Other improper practices may be established by state law or professional organizations to which an appraiser belongs.
+Other improper practices may be defined by state law or professional organizations that the appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can rest easy knowing we are working hard to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can rest easy knowing we are working hard to provide an unbiased determination of the home or property value.